xtuml/bridgepoint/doc-bridgepoint/notes/5005_range/5005_range_int.md

 7.2.1.4 Reading Existing Integer Range Minimum
 _- Right-click on 'i' and navigate to Range --> Minimum...
 _R See text box with value input from before (0).
+_R See value input from before (0) on UDT on canvas.
+_R See value input from before (0) in Properties view.
 7.2.1.5 Range Menu with Clear Range
 _- Right-click on 'i' and navigate to Range
 _R See Range --> Minimum... and Range --> Maximum... and Range --> Clear Range.